Jollywatt/typst-fletcher/src/main.typ

 ///  `diagram()`.
 /// - outset (length, auto): Margin between the node's bounds to the anchor
 ///  points for connecting edges.
+///
+///  This does not affect node layout, only how edges connect to the node.
 /// - shape (string, auto): Shape of the node, one of `"rect"` or `"circle"`.
 If
 /// `auto`, shape is automatically chosen depending on the aspect ratio of the
 /// node's label.